-- Verify that the cluster was created successfully with this command:
+- Verify that the cluster was created successfully:

 kubectl exec -it -n panda-ns one-node-cluster-0 -- rpk cluster metadata --brokers='localhost:9092'

-rpk, is a CLI utility that you can use to work with your Redpanda nodes.
-See the rpk commands documentation for a full list of commands.
+rpk is a CLI tool you can use to work with your Redpanda nodes.
+See rpk Commands.
+Here are some sample commands to produce and consume streams:

 kubectl exec -it -n panda-ns one-node-cluster-0 -- rpk topic create panda-chat -p 5 --brokers='localhost:9092'